hapax/hapax.github.io/assets/simple-physics.md

 But taking movement into account isn't too hard.
 To illustrate, we're going to solve the age-old problem: should you walk or run in the rain?
-Some people argue it doesn't matter (there is infamous MythBusters episode about it) since you encounter the same number of rain drops whether you walk or run.
-Let's use collision cylinders to test this claim!
+Some people argue it doesn't matter (and there is infamous MythBusters episode which gets it wrong), but we can use collision cylinders to reason it out!

 We will model people as spheres (naturally), but see Exercise 14 for a more realistic approach.